If someone introduced himself as Gaius Sempronius Rutilus in AD 118 but wasn’t wearing a toga, could you tell if he was a Roman citizen?

 In the 1st century BC, the free inhabitants of Rome and Italy were Roman citizens.
 At various locations around the Empire, retired legionaries were given land in the provinces, establishing colonial towns (coloniae).
 Philippi in Greece is one example.
 Since Roman citizenship was a requirement to serve in a legion, the residents of a colonia were mostly Roman citizens.
 Residents of some other cities (municipia) were given citizenship by special grant of the emperor.

-The emperor could grant citizenship to anyone.
+The emperor could grant citizenship in special cases.
 This might involve bribery of someone at court who would make the request, but this “selling” of citizenship was not reported to be common except during the rule of Claudius.
 One documented case in that time period is the tribune who told the apostle Paul that he had paid a lot of money to become a citizen.

 Being the child of a Roman citizen was not necessarily enough to make you one.
 Your parents had to have a Roman law marriage (iustae nuptiae or iustum matrimonium) where both parents possessed conubium, the right to contract a legally recognized marriage.
 All Roman citizens had that, and some others were granted that right.
 An exception was the child of a citizen mother fathered by a slave or an unknown father.
 In that case, the child was a Roman citizen.
 It was very common for a child with a Roman citizen father not to be a citizen.
 Citizens often fathered children with their slaves, and having a slave mother made the child a slave.
 A father could make a male child a citizen by freeing him and adopting him.
 No provision was available in Roman law to make an illegitimate daughter into a citizen.